executors/executors/wording_front_matter.md

 ```

 Given some asynchronous, `sender`-returning API `async_foo`, a user may use
-`then` to execute some code after the async result becomes available:
+`then` to execute some code once the async result is available:

 ```P0443
 sender auto s = then( async_foo(args...), [](auto result) { stuff...} );